Cheapest South Carolina General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-Cleaning services and fitness businesses across South Carolina see their lowest rates most consistently with biBERK, which ranks first in 76 business categories statewide.
-It's also has the lowest rates for solopreneurs, who pay around $47 monthly, which runs 11% below the state average.
-As businesses add employees, premiums rise to roughly $88 monthly for teams of 1 to 4, maintaining a 10% difference under South Carolina's average.
-Healthcare providers also benefit from strong savings: pediatricians, physical therapists and student nurses have premiums 28% to 32% lower compared to typical industry rates.
+Cleaning services and fitness businesses across South Carolina see their lowest rates most consistently with biBerk, the cheapest option in 76 business categories statewide.
+It also has the lowest rates for solopreneurs, who pay about $47 a month, 11% below the state average.
+As businesses add employees, premiums rise to roughly $88 a month for teams of one to four, a 10% difference from South Carolina's average.
+Health care providers also see strong savings: pediatricians, physical therapists and student nurses have premiums 28% to 32% lower than typical industry rates.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Cleaning Services, Fitness Services, Real Estate & Property Services, Recreation & Sports
+• General industries: Cleaning Services, Fitness Services, Real Estate and Property Services, Recreation and Sports

 Simply Business